david-rockwood/fimpad/README.md

 python -m fimpad
 ```

-## AI Help In FIMpad

-Because FIMpad is essentially an AI sandbox, it has an AI help assistant that lives in a text file.
-Press Alt+h and a new tab will be opened in FIMpad.
-That tab will be filled with a long system prompt that contains this README.
-You can read it, or if your LLM server is running, you can scroll to the bottom, type a question in between the user tags at the very bottom of the help file, and press Ctrl+Enter while the carat is between those tags to get a response from a LLM that knows what is in the README.

 ## The Server

 FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.